eZmaxinc/eZmax-SDK-perl/docs/ObjectEzsigndocumentApi.md

 );

 my $pki_ezsigndocument_id = 56; # int |
 my $e_document_type = "e_document_type_example"; # string | The type of document to retrieve.
-1. **Initial** Is the initial document before any signature were applied.
+1. **original** Is the original document before any repair or conversion were applied. **Initial** Is the initial document after initial signature were applied.
 2. **SignatureReady** Is the version containing the annotations/form to show the signer.
 3. **Signed** Is the final document once all signatures were applied in current document if eEzsignfolderCompletion is PerEzsigndocument.<br>     Is the final document once all signatures were applied in all documents if eEzsignfolderCompletion is PerEzsignfolder.
 4. **Proofdocument** Is the evidence report.
 5. **Proof** Is the complete evidence archive including all of the above and more.

 eval {
     my $result = $api_instance->ezsigndocument_get_download_url_v1(pki_ezsigndocument_id => $pki_ezsigndocument_id, e_document_type => $e_document_type);